How to lose weight is one of the most pressing health questions for many people.

 - bitter orange extract

-According to the National Center for Complementary and Integrative Health (NCCIH), are not these are ineffective, and they are likely to have side effects.
+According to the National Center for Complementary and Integrative Health (NCCIH),

 The NCCIH points out that approaches that focus on the mind and the body may help.

-They recommend finding a qualified and experienced instructor to guide you through these activities.
+It recommends finding a qualified and experienced instructor to guide you through these activities.

-The procedure involves either reducing the size of the stomach with a gastric band, or surgically removing part of the stomach.
+The procedure involves either reducing the size of the stomach with a gastric band or surgically removing part of the stomach.

 Weight loss happens when a person exerts more energy than they consume.
 This is called a negative energy balance.
 The body seeks out stores of energy, starting with fat, to make up the shortfall.